taica00/SC1015/README.md

+# Problem Definition
+You are a moderator for a job recruitment website and with many job postings being posted on the site daily, you have to sieve out the fradulent job postings from the real postings.
+Therefore you are trying to use data science and machine learning in order to create an algorithm which identifies which job posting is fradulent based on certain variables.

 # Determine if a job posting is fraudulent.
 We want to perform data analysis on the dataset to identify interesting insights from this dataset.<br />
 Create a classification model that uses text data features and meta-features to predict whether a job posting is fraudulant in nature.<br />